SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 #### Customisation

 *	Circle Size & Opacity: The size and opacity of the circles can be easily customised by adjusting the ```circlesData``` array in the JavaScript.
 Each element in the array defines the size (as a fraction of the button's width) and opacity of the circles.
-You can modify these values to achieve different visual effects, such as larger circles or more gradual opacity fades.
+These values can be modified to achieve different visual effects, such as larger circles or more gradual opacity fades.
 *	Speed & Timing: The speed at which the circles appear and fade can be modified by adjusting the delay values in the ```setTimeout``` and ```setInterval``` functions.
 For example, changing the 30ms and 60ms delays can make the circles appear faster or slower.
 Additionally, the 0.1 opacity decrement rate can be adjusted to control the fading effect’s speed.
 *	Button Background Colour: The button's background colour can be modified by changing the background-colour property in the ```.spiral-button``` CSS rule.
-The background colour on hover is controlled by the ```.spiral-button.active``` class, which you can update to match your project’s colour scheme.
+The background colour on hover is controlled by the ```.spiral-button.active``` class, which can be updated to match a project’s colour scheme.

 Overall, this button adds a distinctive, fluid animation to any user interface, ideal for attention-grabbing calls to action.
 By adjusting the size, speed, and opacity of the circles, developers can tailor the effect to match their desired aesthetic, making it a versatile and engaging UI component.